vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 Let's explore what happens when a runtime exception occurs during the execution of a tool.

-*   If your tool throws an error, Spring AA wraps it in a **Tool Execution Exception**.
+*   If your tool throws an error, Spring AI wraps it in a **Tool Execution Exception**.
 *   By default, these exception details are sent as part of the message to the Language Model (LM).
 *   The LM uses these details to provide a meaningful response to the client application.